 This will occur not because God hates them, but because they have actively rejected the only help that God has provided for them.

 Trouble Is Coming

 One would think that people would welcome the good news about Jesus, but many do not.
-Not only is Satan opposed to God, not only is he the god of this world (2 Cor.
-4:4) who has blinded the world, but the gospel appears to be foolishness to many (1 Cor.
-1:18).
+Not only is Satan opposed to God, not only is he the god of this world (2 Corinthians 4:4) who has blinded the world, but the gospel appears to be foolishness to many (1 Corinthians 1:18).
 So we should not be surprised that Jesus warned the disciples that trouble would follow them.
 The same is true for anyone who is seriously involved in ministry today.

 So Jesus cautioned them with these words,

 Behold, I send you out as sheep in the midst of wolves; so be shrewd as serpents and innocent as doves.
 (NASB) Matthew 10:16